CHCAA-EDUX/scientific-computing-01/classes/class3.md

 You have now created the foundation for a small program that can do _sentiment analysis_, which is the task of assesing the polarity (positive/negative) of a text.
 Let's turn your code into a working program!

 1) Create a folder called `data` in your working directory.
 Add a file called `text1.txt` in which you paste the content from [this file](g), and a file called `text2.txt` in which you paste the content from [this file.]() to `data`.
 Next, create a folder called `src` in your working directory.
 Create a file called `utils.py` in `src`.
 Finally, create a file called `sentiment_analysis.py` in your working directory.
-By now, your folder structure should look something like this: ## Missing links in this block?
+By now, your folder structure should look something like this:

 ```
 scientific-computing-01